patonlab/GoodVibes/docs/source/README.md

 ```

-#### Example 3: Changing the temperature (from standard 298.15 K to 1000 K) and concentration (from standard state in gas phase, 1 atm, to standard state in solution, 1 mol/l)
+###### 3: Changing the temperature (from standard 298.15 K to 1000 K) and concentration (from standard state in gas phase, 1 atm, to standard state in solution, 1 mol/l)
 ```python
 python -m goodvibes examples/methylaniline.out –t 1000 –c 1.0